oneoaas-golib/bosun/docs/definitions.md

 `.LastAbnormalStatus` is a [status object](/definitions#status) representing the the most recent non-normal severity for the incident.
 This will be "none" when using Bosun's testing UI.

 #### .LastAbnormalTime
 `.LastAbnormalTime` is an int64 representing the time of `.LastAbnormalStatus`.
 This is not a time.Time object, but rather a unix epoch.
+This will be 0 when using Bosun's testing UI.

 #### .Alert.Text